usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/In-Class-Materials/DITAP Facilitator Guide Module 5.md

      Encourage participants to listen for overlaps or patterns.

    * **Step 4: Share-Back & Close (5–10 min)**
-     - One person from each group shares a key takeaway
+     - One person from each group shares a key takeaway.
-     - Highlight any “tiny changes” that sparked ideas
+     - Highlight any “tiny changes” that sparked ideas.

     **Wrap up** with this message: Sustainable transformation in government doesn’t always start with a big, top-down initiative.
 Sometimes, it begins with a small, intentional action, something you can repeat, model, and build momentum around.

 ---

-7. ### Reflection Activity: Crafting Your Vision
+7. ### Reflection activity: Crafting your vision

    Total Time Allocation: 5-10 min

-   #### Activity Instructions:
+   #### Activity instructions:

    * **Purpose**: Participants will have a set of mechanisms they can turn to to communicate their vision and enact change in their agency.
    * **Expected Outcomes**: At the end of this activity, participants will be able to envision team, user, and agency success based on their efforts and influence for change.